Peg Brand Weiser

-Faith S. Harden (Ph.D., University of Virginia) is an Assistant Professor in the Department of Spanish and Portuguese and affiliated faculty in the Department of Gender and Women's Studies at the University of Arizona.
-Her research and teaching centers on the literary, cultural, and intellectual...
+Anita Huizar-Hernández is an Assistant Professor of Border Studies in the Department of Spanish and Portuguese and affiliate faculty in Mexican American Studies and Latin American Studies at the University of Arizona.
+She received her Ph.D. in...

 Joela Jacobs, Ph.D.

 TEL: (520) 621-2300